Email has an ability many channels don’t: creating valuable, personal touches – at scale.

 What Is Marketing Automation Software?

-Here is gif image from the Convertkit website showing how automation works using it.
-If it looks confusing.
-That’s normal.
+Here is a gif image from the Convertkit website showing how automation works using it.
+If it looks confusing, that’s normal.
 It flashes fast.
 Once you learn what those terms are and we talk you’ll get it.
 And, you’ll appreciate the beauty of its simplicity.

 While I use Infusionsoft, I do not recommend it for artists due to its expense and complexity.
 My advice is to use either Convertkit or Mailerlite.
 Active Campaign is also excellent but is more than most artists will need or want to use.
 As always, doing due diligence is the key.
-Keep in mind you can always migrate to a new service if necessary.
+Remember, you can still migrate to a new service if necessary.

 Want to Read & Learn More about